NamtaoProductions/namtao-com/src/site/notes/Misusing Macros for Fn and profit.md

     - Template Haskell
     - Zig's comptime

 Rust feels to me, a little like it was designed backwards, looking at existing solutions, and learning from all the mistakes of the past, whether it's:

-- the most popular languages in the world (and Clojure) realising a litle too late that static typing is enormously helpful in building complex systems
+- The most popular languages in the world (and Clojure) realising a little too late that static typing is enormously helpful in building complex systems
-- or Java's attempts to fix the Billion Dollar Mistake of nulls, I mean groovy, I mean scala, I mean KOTLIN - JUST ONE MORE LANGUAGE BRO I SWEAR WE'LL FIX IT THIS TIME.
+- or Java's attempts to fix the Billion-Dollar Mistake of nulls, I mean Groovy, I mean Scala, I mean KOTLIN - JUST ONE MORE LANGUAGE BRO I SWEAR WE'LL FIX IT THIS TIME.

-And dont get me started on python's packaging:
+And don't get me started on python's packaging:
 Before Rust, I wrote python for 15 years, and every time a junior developer asked me to explain the virtualenv situation, I died a little inside.
 Rust has brought me back to life.

 Metaprogramming is nearly always left out or nerfed in programming languages because of how misused it has been in the past.
-    Template haskell is legendary
+- Template Haskell is legendary
-    C and C++ have evolved multiple LAYERS of preprocessors And even zig's otherwise very good comptime is severly limited because they're scared of arbitary code execution.
+- C and C++ have evolved multiple LAYERS of preprocessors
+- And even Zig's otherwise very good comptime is severely limited because they're scared of arbitrary code execution.

 ---

-## _SOMETIMES TO FIND OUT_
-## _ONE SIMPLY MUST FUCK AROUND_
+## _SOMETIMES TO FIND OUT, ONE SIMPLY MUST FUCK AROUND_

 I am not scared of executing code at compile time, and neither should you - in fact, I'm quite excited by it.
 And I discovered it almost by accident.

 ---

 # <span class="highlight">PART 1:</span>